davidsprieto/js-crypto-asset-finder/README.md

-# Crypto Asset Finder - Search the Top 500 Crypto Assets to find your Desired One & View its Price Analytics!
+# Crypto Asset Finder - Search the Top 500 Crypto Assets to Find Your Desired Asset & View Its Price Chart!

 Single-page web application developed using: